-Matters related to disinformation, deep fakes, online harms, darkpattern or online manipulation is dealt with under the Removal and Blocking of Unlawful Online Content (Procedure, Oversight and Safeguards) Rules, 2021, as discussed at 1.7 Key Developments.
+Matters related to disinformation, deepfakes, online harms, dark pattern or online manipulation are dealt with under the Removal and Blocking of Unlawful Online Content (Procedure, Oversight and Safeguards) Rules, 2021, as discussed at 1.7 Key Developments.

 The Civil Unmanned Aircraft System Act, 2021 has been tabled before the National Assembly of Pakistan, but has not yet been passed.
 This Act intends to establish the Civil Unmanned Aircraft System Authority.
 Once established, this Authority will be responsible for the regulation and control of civil unmanned aircraft system (ie, drones).